Walter Scott killing: Son misses dad ‘so much I can’t sleep at night’

 On Monday, Slager’s attorney attacked the credibility of a bystander whose cell phone video captured the fatal shooting and said his client was not a racist.

-“Every stop he made had not the slightest implication of any racial implications,” attorney Andy Savage said.
-“Nothing in his background from birth to today shows signs of any racial bias.”
+“Nothing in his background from birth to today shows signs of any racial bias,” Savage said.

-Savage presented a letter from an African-American woman thanking Slager, along with video from a traffic stop prior to Scott’s stop, that the lawyer said demonstrated Slager’s professional tone.

-He also noted that most of the DNA found on Slager’s Taser belonged to Scott, which he said supported his client’s claim that he and Scott tussled over the Taser before the shooting.

 Witness: Shooting was an ‘abuse’